Meta-Learning of Structured Task Distributions in Humans and Machines: Embedding structure in a task distribution

 \subsection{A task to test structure learning}

 Here we describe the specific task built atop this embedding of structural forms.
 We use a tile revealing task on the grid.
-Humans as well as agents are shown a 7x7 grid of tiles, which are initially white except for one red tile.
-This red tile is the initial start tile in the grid's generative process (see Fig. \ref{fig:grammar}).
+Humans as well as agents are shown a $7\times 7$ grid of tiles, which are initially white except for one red tile.
+The first red tile revealed at the beginning of the episode is the same tile as the initial start tile of the grid's generative process (see Fig. \ref{fig:grammar}).
 Clicking white tiles reveal them to be either red or blue.
 The episode finishes when the agent reveals all the red tiles.
 There is a reward for each red tile revealed, and a penalty for every blue tile revealed.
 The goal therefore is to reveal all the red tiles while revealing as few blue tiles as possible.
 The particular configuration of the red tiles defines a single task.
 The distribution of tasks for meta-learning is defined by the grammar from which these structures are sampled.
 Here, we randomly sampled from a uniform mixture of chains, trees, and loops as defined in Fig. \ref{fig:grammar}.